 An accurate SEO forecast could help you become more accountable.
 The company could use your predictions to measure SEO progress, after all.
 Many of these could become your goals for the months ahead.

-Forecast data can help you achieve even more.
+And, forecast data can help you achieve even more.

 Here are a few of those quick wins for success.

 Recommended Reading: Using SEO Forecasting: How to Build an SEO Business Case

 #1.
 Review Your Current Rate of Growth

 SEOs and digital marketers face many questions like these regularly:

 - “Is there any value in improving SEO at all?”

 - “What’s the point in investing more money and time in this channel?"